Nexmo/nexmo-developer/_use_cases/digital-marketplace-client-sdk.md

 ![Marketplace App login screenshot](/assets/screenshots/use-cases/digital-marketplace-client-sdk/app-login.png)

-The user will enter a username and select either a Seller or Buyer role.
+The user enters a username and selects either the Seller or Buyer role.

-(Note: The request body has properties we can use for setting the user name, display name and image URL, but there is no such property for specifying the role.
-Fortunately, we can add our own properties in `custom_data`, so we'll create `role` in there.)
+The request body has properties we can use for setting the user name, display name and image URL, but there is no such property for specifying the role.
+Fortunately, we can add our own properties in `custom_data`, so we'll create `role` in there:

 *NexmoMarketplaceApp.js*